worthyag/SixLove/finalReport.md

 **Figure 10** Potential SixLove Solution <br><br>

 ### 1.3.5 Other Potential Users
 **Figure 11** displays a persona for a user within the `parent of young player` category, this person is a dad that has a very young child that is interested in playing tennis, the child watches the sport, and dreams of becoming a tennis player.
-The dad wants to be able to have all his child tennis needs in one place, and want positive feedback / reinforcement for his child when completing tennis sessions.
+The dad wants to be able to have all his child's tennis needs in one place, and want positive feedback / reinforcement for his child when completing tennis sessions.

 <img title="" src="./images/user-persona-6.png" alt="" data-align="center">